Since not everyone is familiar with the term expat, I’ll start this post by defining it with a little help from Wikipedia:

 Your money goes a lot farther in Mexico which means you won’t need as much of it.

-If you want to see our monthly expenses, click HERE.
+If you want to see our expenses, click HERE.

 2. Access to Affordable Healthcare

 I’ve been very impressed with both the quality and the cost of healthcare in Mexico.
 You can see primary care doctors and even specialists without having health insurance for the price of a copay in the United States.

 The doctors also spend a lot more time with each patient and it’s not unusual for a doctor in Mexico to give a patient his or her personal cell phone number in case they have any questions later.
 This still amazes me.

 Even if you take out a health insurance plan to cover major medical expenses — which is my recommendation — you’ll find that expat plans are very affordable.

 3. Improved Safety and Security